-Data Element (Field Name) Type [Length] Start METeOR Identifier Notes / Values Phase of Care (PoC) Char[1] 39 681789 Acute Functional Gain Intensive Extended Consolidating gain Assessment only Not stated/ inadequately described Ab>Acute The primary goal of care is the short term reduction in severity of symptoms and/or personal distress associated with the recent onset or exacerbation of a psychiatric disorder.
-Ab>Functional Gain The primary goal of care is to improve personal, social or occupational functioning or promote psychosocial adaptation in a patient with impairment arising from a psychiatric disorder. the primary goal of care is prevention or minimisation of further deterioration, and reduction of risk of harm in a patient who has a stable pattern of sewere symptoms, frequent relapses or severe inability to function independently and is judged to require care over an indefinite period. the primary goal of care is to maintain the level of functioning, or improving functioning, or improving functioning during a period of recovery, minimise deterioration or prevent relapse where the patient has
+Data Element (Field Name) Type [Length] Start METeOR Identifier Notes / Values manage complex symptoms, contain and reduce immediate risk.
+CODE 2 Functional gain The primary goal of care is to improve personal, social or occupational functioning or promote psychosocial adaptation in a patient with impairment arising from a psychiatric disorder.
+CODE 3 Intensive extended The primary goal of care is prevention or minimisation of further deterioration, and reduction of risk of harm in a patient who has a stable pattern of severe symptoms, frequent relapses or severe inability to function independently and is judged to require care over an indefinite period.